budparr/hugo-starter-demo/README.md

 For right now, run `hugo server` separate from `npm run build-dev` but I'll fix that soon.

+Also still working on an issue where Livereload conflicts with Turbolinks, so if you're running local, you'll want to run `npm run build-dev` too.
 ---

 The only thing different from one starter repo to another is the layouts folder and sample content.